 Medicare Supplement Plan G also known as the “Value Plan” is one of the 12 standardized Medicare Supplement plans available.
 Aside from plans F and N, plan G is one of the most common plans.
 Plan G has the exact same benefits as Plan F with one exception; it does not cover the Medicare Part B deductible, which is $183 for the year.
 Besides that, Plan G covers all other expenses that Medicare does not cover, just like Plan F. The reason Plan G is referred to as the “value plan” is for several reasons:

 #1.
 Often plan G is $30 less per month or more than Plan F. People can often save $400-$700 per year by switching over to Plan G from a Plan F.

 #2.
-Plan G Medicare supplement rate increases are much less on average than Plan F. The reason for this is almost everyone signs up for Plan F when they turn 65.
+Plan G Medicare supplement rate increases are, historically, much less, on average than Plan F. The reason for this is almost everyone signs up for Plan F when they turn 65.
 They don’t have to answer any health questions when they sign up because they are guarantee issue when they turn 65.
 With many more people on Plan F (many of them not very healthy) the insurance companies have to pay out a lot of claims.
 This is forcing the insurance companies to increase rates to keep up with the costs of doing business.
-Plan G on the other hand has much less people, and many are healthy (because they have to answer the basic health questions to change plans).
-This allows the insurance companies to pay less claims and keep the rate increases to a minimum.
+Plan G, on the other hand, has much fewer people, and many are healthy (because they have to answer the basic health questions to change plans).
+This allows the insurance companies to pay fewer claims and keep the rate increases to a minimum.

 Overall Plan G is a better value.
 Not only do you save money on your premium now but you will save a substantial amount of money on the rate increases moving forward.
 You can request a free quote on Plan G by going here.